Your cart is currently empty!

 How the transfer complies with UK data protection law: Permitted via the EU GDPR adequacy decision

-to complain
+How to complain

-of your personal data, you can make a complaint to us using the contact details
+If you have any concerns about our use of your personal data, you can make a complaint to us using the contact details at the top of this privacy notice.

-used your data after raising a complaint with us, you can also complain to the
+If you remain unhappy with how we’ve used your data after raising a complaint with us, you can also complain to the ICO.

-The ICO’s
+The ICO’s address:

 Information Commissioner’s Office